tushortz/PackageControlPackages/README.md

 [Verilog Gadget](https://packagecontrol.io/packages/Verilog%20Gadget) - 🔧 Verilog plugin for Sublime Text 2/3.
 It helps to generate a simple testbench, instantiate a module, insert a user-header, repeat codes with formatted incremental/decremental numbers, etc.

+[View Bookmarks](https://packagecontrol.io/packages/View%20Bookmarks) - A sublime package to list all bookmarks

 [View In Browser](https://packagecontrol.io/packages/View%20In%20Browser) - Open the contents of your current view/tab in a web browser

 [View Movement](https://packagecontrol.io/packages/View%20Movement) - Add more advanced movement commands for Sublime Text 2

+[ViewSetting](https://packagecontrol.io/packages/ViewSetting) - Command to quickly retrieve the value of a setting in Sublime.

 [VimL](https://packagecontrol.io/packages/VimL) - VimL Package for Sublime Text.

 [VimModelines](https://packagecontrol.io/packages/VimModelines) - Sublime Text 3 plugin to parse and apply Vim modelines

+[Vimprov](https://packagecontrol.io/packages/Vimprov) - Simple vim-inspired extension for sublime text 3

 [Vintage Escape](https://packagecontrol.io/packages/Vintage%20Escape) - Closes the completion menu and exits insert mode when escape is pressed in Sublime Text 2 and 3 vintage vim mode.